2022-2023 Board of Directors

 She is a seasonal Floridian, residing in Bonita Springs, then returns to Illinois for the summer.
 She is a member of Bonita Springs First Presbyterian Church, where she sings in the choir.
-She currently serves as the Orchestra and Personnel Manager for the Naples Community Orchestra.
+She also serves as the Orchestra and Personnel Manager for the Naples Community Orchestra.

-Nicholas Turner, General Manager
+Nicholas Turner, Vice President and General Manager

 Nick is a member of a Naples pioneer family who looks for every opportunity to share a story about the rich history of our beautiful city.
 A graduate of Florida State University and former member of the FSU Marching Chiefs, he volunteers playing trumpet for the orchestra and local churches.
 His other role includes the responsibilities of Stage Manager for the orchestra.